CheskaAbarro/simple-crud-csharp-winform-mssqql/README.md

 Database: CRUDWinForms
 Table: CRUD_Basic
 Table contents: ID(int, Identity Specification:Yes), Name(varchar 50), Age(int)
-Note: You can decide if you want to create this database created a query or not.
 ```
+Note: You can decide if you want to create this database with a query or not.

 **Step 2: Establish connection**